nextcloud/documentation/admin_manual/configuration_files/big_file_upload_configuration.rst

 To be able to use this input box you need to make sure that:

-* your Web server is be able to use the ``.htaccess`` file shipped by ownCloud (Apache only)
+* your Web server is be able to use the ``.htaccess`` file shipped by Nextcloud (Apache only)
 * the user your Web server is running as has write permissions to the files ``.htaccess`` and ``.user.ini``

 :ref:`strong_perms_label` might prevent write access to these files.
-As an admin you need to decide between the ability to use the input box and a more secure ownCloud installation where you need to manually modify the upload limits in the ``.htaccess`` and ``.user.ini`` files described above.
+As an admin you need to decide between the ability to use the input box and a more secure Nextcloud installation where you need to manually modify the upload limits in the ``.htaccess`` and ``.user.ini`` files described above.